jeaninemjordan/bikesharing/README.md

 ### Results

 To conduct the necessary analysis, the original dataset required a column to be converted from an integer value to an expression of time.
-This was accomplished by using Python, the Pandas dependencies and the text editor, Jupyter Notebook.
+This was accomplished by using Python, the Pandas dependency and the text editor, Jupyter Notebook.
 An updated dataset was subsequently created.

 A screenshot of the code written to do this is below:
 ![](Resources/code.jpg)